crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 == WHY WP-OPTIMIZE? ==

-* It's brought to you by UpdraftPlus, the team behind the world's most trusted backup, migration and restoration plugin.
+* It's brought to you by [TeamUpdraft](https://www.teamupdraft.com?utm_source=wpo-wp-dir&utm_medium=referral&utm_campaign=plugin-dir&utm_content=teamupdraft&utm_creative_format=description), the team behind the world's most trusted backup, migration and restoration plugin.
 * It's easy to use.
 * It packs a punch for a free plugin.